Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Is the banner ad right for you?

 To be frank, mobile banners are one of the best options available for mid-market and premium publishers.
 You can claim an eCPM of up to $100+ with the right placement and audience engagement rate.
-Especially, these are proven to help publishers who’re looking to add more ad units or just beginning to monetize.
+These are especially proven to help publishers who are looking to add more ad units or are just beginning to monetize.

 They are one of the fastest-growing ad formats in the industry.
-As users are watching more video content every day, advertisers have already started pouring the marketing budget into the video ads.
-Besides, video ads can tell a story and brand recall is way higher than banner ads.
+As users watch more video content daily, advertisers have already started pouring their marketing budget into video ads.
+Besides, video ads can tell a story, and brand recall is way higher than banner ads.

 Why should you try it?